Skip to main content

 sudo yum install -y chromium

 Now Puppeteer can launch Chromium to run your tests.
-If you do not enable EPEL and if you continue installing chromium as part of npm install, Puppeteer cannot launch Chromium due to unavailablity of libatk-1.0.so.0 and many more packages.
+If you do not enable EPEL and if you continue installing chromium as part of npm install, Puppeteer cannot launch Chromium due to unavailability of libatk-1.0.so.0 and many more packages.

 Code Transpilation Issues